 Everything you need to know about Italian wedding commission

-When planning your Italian wedding, commission can dramatically affect your wedding budget and in turn your stress levels, so get to know the facts with our breakdown now!
+Commission can dramatically affect your wedding budget and in turn your stress levels.
+Get to know the facts with our breakdown now!

 It is a percentage of the fee you pay your supplier or venue, which gets passed on to the person who got them that booking.